chef-partners/marketplace_image/README.md

 1. Login to the [Azure Publishing Portal](https://publish.windowsazure.com) using the 'azurestore' credentials in lastpass.
 Go to Virtual Machines and say yes, you do want to use the new UI.

-1. Select your image, e.g. "Chef Automate VM Image" -> SKUs -> select your SKU.
-(Currently "byol" for the Chef Automate VM Image.)
+1. Select the offer, e.g. [Chef Automate VM Image](https://cloudpartner.azure.com/#publisher/chef-software/offertype/microsoft-azure-virtualmachines/offer/chef-automate-vm-image) -> SKUs -> select your SKU.
+(Currently [byol](https://cloudpartner.azure.com/#publisher/chef-software/offertype/microsoft-azure-virtualmachines/offer/chef-automate-vm-image/form/sku/plan/byol) for the Chef Automate VM Image.)

 1. Scroll to the bottom of the page and click on "+ New VM Image".